GA-FrontEnd-Projects/form-validation-jquery-validate/README.md

 5. Inside the `$(document).ready()` body, select the form using jQuery ($('form') will do) and initialize the validate plugin on it.

 6. Look at the index.html file in your browser.
 For all fields marked with an asterisk, add 'data-rule-required="true" to each corresponding `input` element.
 Do not do this for input[type="radio"] elements.
 Adding this attribute tells the form validator that these fields should have values before the form can be submitted.
+Once you have done that, reload the page, submit the empty form, and see what happens.

 7. For each of the mandatory fields, create a custom error message by adding 'data-msg-required="[your message, without brackets]"' to the input element